react-native-camera/react-native-camera/docs/RNCamera.md

           style={styles.preview}
           type={RNCamera.Constants.Type.back}
           flashMode={RNCamera.Constants.FlashMode.on}
+          androidCameraPermissionOptions={{
+            title: 'Permission to use camera',
+            message: 'We need your permission to use your camera',
+            buttonPositive: 'Ok',
+            buttonNegative: 'Cancel',
+          }}
+          androidRecordAudioPermissionOptions={{
-          permissionDialogTitle={'Permission to use camera'}
+            title: 'Permission to use audio recording',
-          permissionDialogMessage={'We need your permission to use your camera phone'}
+            message: 'We need your permission to use your audio',
+            buttonPositive: 'Ok',
+            buttonNegative: 'Cancel',
+          }}
           onGoogleVisionBarcodesDetected={({ barcodes }) => {
             console.log(barcodes);
           }}